laravel/docs/sanctum.md

 <a name="issuing-api-tokens"></a>
 ### Issuing API Tokens

-Sanctum allows you to issue API tokens / personal access tokens that may be used to authenticate API requests.
+Sanctum allows you to issue API tokens / personal access tokens that may be used to authenticate API requests to your application.
 When making requests using API tokens, the token should be included in the `Authorization` header as a `Bearer` token.

-To begin issuing tokens for users, your User model should use the `HasApiTokens` trait:
+To begin issuing tokens for users, your User model should use the `Laravel\Sanctum\HasApiTokens` trait:

     use Laravel\Sanctum\HasApiTokens;